itshypon/fundhive/README.md

-# Blockchain-based crowdfunding platform: `FundVerse`
+# Blockchain-based crowdfunding platform: `FundHive`

-**FundVerse** is a blockchain-based decentralized platform that combines social interactions with crowdfunding mechanisms, allowing any user to raise funds while becoming popular in the social network.
-Being **built over the Ethereum blockchain**, FundVerse is structured as a Decentralized Application **(DApp)**, that fosters crowdfunding without the intervention of any central authority,and recognizes the active role of donors, enabling them to support artists or projects as well as humanity use cases.
+**FundHive** is a blockchain-based decentralized platform that combines social interactions with crowdfunding mechanisms, allowing any user to raise funds while becoming popular in the social network.
+Being **built over the Ethereum blockchain**, FundHive is structured as a Decentralized Application **(DApp)**, that fosters crowdfunding without the intervention of any central authority,and recognizes the active role of donors, enabling them to support artists or projects as well as humanity use cases.

 ## Why blockchain based crowdfunding?